jfcisco/pomodoro-timer/src/features.md

 6. Every 4 pomodoros, take a longer break.

 IDEAS:
-1. Change the background of the app to fit the current "phase" of the Pomodoro

 2. Store tasks to localStorage.

 TODO:
 1. Implement feature 4

 DOING:
+1. Change the background of the app to fit the current "phase" of the Pomodoro 1.1.
+Red for work, blue for relaxing

 DONE/FEATURE LIST:
 1. Write to-do list at the bottom of the app (Feature 1).